tangert/cradle/README.md

-# What is Dagger?
+# What is Cradle?

-Dagger is a DSL for designing interactions and experiences.
+Cradle is a DSL for designing interactions and experiences.
 Interaction and UX design involve complex logic and structure, but our tools for designing experiences are often limited to drawing boxes+arrows manually in Figma/Sketch/Omnigraffle/whatever flavor of mind mapping or wireframing tool you use, using complex JavaScript libraries, learning DOT or UML (which are not intended for design), or just using natural language.
-Dagger's intent is to try formalize experience and interaction design as code.
+Cradle's intent is to try formalize experience and interaction design as code.

-More specifically, Dagger is a DSL (domain specific language) for building DAGs (directed acyclic graphs) in an intuitive way that resembles natural language.
+More specifically, Cradle is a DSL (domain specific language) for building graphs in an intuitive way that resembles natural language.
 It lets you write with whitespace, nest things in hierarchies easily, and create different kinds of links between nodes easily.
 It's not "feature complete" or intended to be a complete replacement for DOT (especially its renderer), but that's not the point.
 It's supposed to be easy to use and get the job done.
 It is also not a new concept to think of UIs and UX with state machines and graphs.
-But the emphasis in Dagger here is on syntax and ease of use.
+But the emphasis in Cradle here is on syntax and ease of use.
 It should feel like writing, but just a little bit more structured.

 (link to prior art)

-Dagger is opinionated and takes the stance that design specs should be:
+Cradle is opinionated and takes the stance that design specs should be:
 - Versionable
 - Portable - not stuck in any specific design program
 - Visualizable